The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Introduction

 The proof of Theorem \ref{thm:mainthmMaassEisenstein} begins with several standard steps to estimate \eqref{maththmequation}.
 We apply an approximate functional equation to expand $L(1/2,\pi \otimes \chi)$ as a finite sum, and apply the Bruggeman-Kuznetsov formula and Poisson summation.
 The result is a sum of complete character sums.
 The archimedean integral can be treated by the method of stationary phase, and the non-archimedean sum by an explicit elementary calculation.
 By Mellin inversion, the result of these steps is that the cubic moment \eqref{maththmequation} is transformed to a main term plus a reciprocal ``dual moment'' of the rough shape

 where $g(\chi, \psi)$ is defined by

 The existence of such a formula was first noticed in the case that $\chi$ is quadratic by the first author in \cite{PetrowMotohashi}.
 There have been several other examples of such reciprocal dual moments that have underpinned many other results in the literature.
 For instance, Motohashi \cite{Motohashi} proved a formula of the rough shape with an explicit transform $\check{w}$ of the test function $w$.
-See also \cite{MichelVenkateshGL2} for an elegant geometric proof of a special case.
+See also \cite{MichelVenkateshGL2} for an elegant geometric proof of a special case and \cite{Nelson} for the generalization of their work to a wide class of test functions.
 In \cite{Young4th} the second author derived a similar duality in $q$-aspect: